pkutaj/pkutaj.github.io/_posts/2021-03-06-On-Pull-Requests.md

 * I have seen pull request been created **before** any work is done at all
 * Seems to function as an axis, around which the work should be done
 * When u open a pull request on GitHub.
-* All commits since a last request + all new ones are automatically added to this request
+* All commits since the last request + all new ones are automatically added to this request
 * You can't control which commits are added and which are not.
 * When you try to open another pull request, I get an "Oops!
 There's already a pull request" error.